 DON’T procrastinate – letting things wait until the last minute might mean leaving something out or making mistakes on the application.
 You want to take as much time as possible on your application.

 DON’T leave anything out – be careful to not treat an online application like an instant message (IM) or email.
 An admissions office does not want to see smiley faces or IM slang.
-Treat and online application with teh same seriousness as you would a paper one.
+Treat an online application with the same seriousness as you would a paper one.